LADIES FIRST spotlights classic songs that 'she did first'.

 "The Porpoise Song" is one of the coolest psychedelic songs ever made.
-Made brilliantly by THE MONKEES, it has been covered many times by neo-psych, doom metal, and electro bands.
+Interpreted brilliantly by The Monkees under the spell of SGT.
+PEPPER, it has been covered many times by neo-psych, doom metal, and electro bands.

-CAROLE KING wrote the original in the last days of her storied songwriting partnership with Gerry Goffin.
+Carole King wrote the original in the last days of her storied songwriting partnership with Gerry Goffin.
 Here is her original demo.
-Note the Lennon/ "Sgt.
-Pepper" hallmarks all over it in the piano march, wavey harmonies, and phased voices.
+Note the Lennon/ hallmarks all over it in the piano march, wavey harmonies, and phased voices.

 CAROLE KING -"Porpoise Song" (1968)

-The song was written for the opening sequence of "HEAD", the glorious career suicide film made by The Monkees.
-Here's the first ten minutes, which set up the song (2:15) and the freewheeling chaos that follows.
+The song was written for the opening sequence of HEAD, the glorious career suicide film made by The Monkees.
+Here's the beginning of the film and the freewheeling chaos that follows.